LabKey/labkey-ui-components/README.md

 been investigation into the cost of upgrading packages that are out of date.

 ### Documentation
 We use [typedoc](https://www.npmjs.com/package/typedoc) for generating our documentation.
-This documentation is published to [GitHub pages](https://labkey.github.io/glass-components/), which is **publicly available on the internet**, so there should be no references to secrets or clients left in the documentation.
+This documentation is published to [GitHub pages](https://labkey.github.io/glass-components/), which is **publicly available on the internet**.

 All exported components, methods, interfaces, etc. should include documentation.
 You can use the supported [JavaDoc tags](https://typedoc.org/guides/doccomments/) to provide additional explanations for parameters, return values, etc. as well as for indicating that some objects should not have documentation generated for them.